mongodb/specifications/source/retryable-reads/retryable-reads.rst

     } catch (NotMasterException originalError) {
       updateTopologyDescriptionForNotMasterError(server, originalError);
     }
+    return executeRetry(command, session, originalError);
+  }

+  /**
+   * Executes the second attempt of a retryable read after a retryable error
+   * was encountered.
+On failure, this may return the original error, depending
+   * on the type of the new error encountered.
+   */
+  function executeRetry(command, session, originalError) {
     /* If we cannot select a server, do not proceed with retrying and
      * throw the original error.
 The caller can then infer that an attempt was
      * made and failed. */